Jack Hathaway

-Jack Hathaway (born 1982) is a commander in the United States Navy and NASA astronaut candidate.
+Jack Hathaway (born 1982) is a commander in the United States Navy and NASA astronaut.
 He is from South Windsor, Connecticut.

 Early life and education

 Hathaway was born and raised in South Windsor, Connecticut.
 Jack Hathaway graduated from South Windsor High School in South Windsor, Connecticut in 2000.
 He earned a bachelor's degree in physics and history from the U.S. Naval Academy in 2004.
-Earned a master degree of science in flight dynamics from Cranfield University in 2014.
-Earned a master's in national security and strategic studies from the U.S. Naval War College.
+He earned a Master of Science in flight dynamics from Cranfield University in 2014, and a master's in national security and strategic studies from the U.S. Naval War College.

 Career

 Hathaway attended the U.S. Naval Academy and was commissioned into the Navy in 2004 upon graduation.
 He was assigned to Naval Air Station, Lemoore, California, for transition to the F/A-18E.
 Hathaway flew and deployed with Strike Fighter Squadron 14 aboard the USS Nimitz and Strike Fighter Squadron 136 aboard the USS Harry S. Truman.
-He graduated from Empire Test Pilots’ School, supported the Joint Chiefs of Staff at the Pentagon, and was most recently assigned as the prospective executive officer for VFA-81.
+He graduated from the British Empire Test Pilots' School at Boscombe Down, supported the Joint Chiefs of Staff at the Pentagon, and was most recently assigned as the prospective executive officer for Strike Fighter Squadron 81.
 He has more than 2,500 flight hours in 30+ types of aircraft, more than 500 carrier landings, and flew 39 combat missions.

 Astronaut candidacy

 On December 6, 2021, he was revealed to be one of the 10 candidates selected in the 2021 NASA Astronaut Group 23.
-He will report for duty in January 2022.
+He reported for duty in January 2022, graduating from training in March 2024.